rule0x00/rule0x00/readme.md

-# Hi there, I'm [Your Name] 👋

-Welcome to my GitHub Profile!
+Welcome to my GitHub Profile

-- 🔭 I’m currently working on exciting AI/ML projects
+- 🔭 I’m currently leading a Generative AI project, building intelligent systems with Python, LangChain, and modern AI frameworks.
-- 🌱 I’m learning advanced backend and GenAI architectures
+- 🌱 I'm a Software Developer specializing in designing robust backend architectures and scalable APIs.
-- 💬 Ask me about Full Stack Development, AI Agents, and Automation
-- 📫 How to reach me: [your.email@example.com]
-- ⚡ Fun fact: I love building things that make life easier!
+- 🚀 I'm continuously learning and innovating in the field of Software Development, crafting advanced applications that push the boundaries of automation and intelligence.

 ---